wavefrontHQ/docs/pages/doc/ingestion_policies.md

 If you set a PPS limit for the ingestion policy, Tanzu Observability creates an ingestion policy alert that queries the percentage of the PPS limit used by the accounts assigned to the policy.
 You specify [thresholds and severities](alerts_manage.html#step-2-specify-thresholds-and-severities), [recipients](alerts_manage.html#step-3-specify-recipients), and a [name](alerts_manage.html#step-5-name-and-activate-the-alert) for the ingestion policy alert.

 1. In the **Conditions** panel, configure the thresholds and severities.
    1. Select the comparison operator for the alert condition.
-In most cases, you alert when the usage is **greater than** than a specified threshold percentage of the PPS limit.
+In most cases, you alert when the usage is **greater than** a specified threshold percentage of the PPS limit.
    2. For at least one severity, specify a threshold percentage of the PPS limit and click **Next**.

        The threshold percentage becomes visible in the ingestion policy alert chart.